lynnfaraday/aresmush.com/_root/tutorials/code/dispatcher.md

           client.emit_success t('login.guest_name', :name => guest.name)
         end

-> **Tip:** Ares timers do not have stopwatch precision.
+> <i class="fa fa-info-circle"></i> **Tip:** Ares timers do not have stopwatch precision.
 The code will wait for *at least* the specified time, but it may take a little longer depending on how busy the system is.

 ## Queue